-This major provides students with a detailed understanding of Microbiology, the study of microbial organisms.
-The major describes how infectious microbial agents are studied, the diseases they cause and their possible prevention or treatment.
-Aspects of our immune system, how it responds to protect us during infection, and vaccination are discussed.
-The major also describes how microbiology applies to a range of areas in the biomedical sciences.
-It opens up careers in infectious disease, diagnostics, molecular biology, biotechnology, vaccinology, antimicrobial chemotherapeutics, biosafety and regulation, as well as post-graduate research into infectious microbial agents, their genes and mechanisms of disease.
+This major provides students with a detailed understanding of Microbiology and Immunology.
+It combines the study of infectious microbial agents, predominantly bacteria and viruses, with the study of the host’s immune responses, which are most often beneficial but sometimes detrimental to the host.
+It describes how these disciplines are studied and their application to a range of areas in the biomedical sciences.
+The major opens up careers in infectious disease, diagnostics, molecular biology, biotechnology, vaccinology, antimicrobial chemotherapeutics, biosafety and regulation, as well as post-graduate research into infectious agents, their genes and mechanisms of disease together with the various beneficial and harmful aspects of the immune system.
 It provides a basis for further study into medicine and other paramedical disciplines.

 Students intending to undertake this major should be aware that it requires successful completion of a practical-based subject in which products and reagents derived from animals are used.

-- Skills in accurate recording of experimental data, critical analysis and evaluation of scientific data to form evidence-based conclusions
+- capacity for critical analysis and evaluation of scientific data from a range of sources to form evidence-based conclusions;

-- Effective communication of scientific ideas and findings, in both oral and written form
+- skills to effectively communicate scientific ideas and findings effectively in both oral and written form;

-- Capacity to work in groups on activities, both within and outside of the Laboratory.
+- skills for effective participation in group work activities, both within and outside of the laboratory;

 - independence and self-directed learning ability and the ability to set their own goals and effectively manage their time and priorities.

 - a high level of professional integrity; understand the requirements for personal and collective laboratory safety; understand the ethical requirements regarding plagiarism and accurate data reporting and analysis.